sugarlabs/sugar/docs/components.md

 ## Dependencies of Embedded Components

-* collabwrapper depends on Sugar Toolkit, D-Bus, Telepathy, and GTK,
+* collabwrapper depends on Sugar Toolkit for GTK3, D-Bus, Telepathy, and GTK,
 * sugargame depends on Sugar Toolkit, Pygame, and GTK,